Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 As of July 2021, PostFinance will offer new banking packages and convert existing customers to these packages.
 So, we will focus on these banking packages in this article.
 There are two banking packages:

-The features are the same between the two packages, but the fees are different, as we will see in the next section.
+The features are the same between the two packages, but the fees differ, as we will see in the next section.

 You get a private account in CHF or EUR with your banking package.
 Historically, this card was unique (not a Mastercard, Visa, or Maestro).
 But since 2022, PostFinance has delivered a Mastercard Debit card.
 A Mastercard is good because you can use it everywhere.